Phantomape/paxos/README.md

 # paxos

-paxos lib is a library aims to provide an abstract layer for reliable storage
+paxos lib is a library aims to provide an abstract layer for reliable storage(I just made it up in the last 5 minutes)

 # Motivation
+~~To make the chubby from google !~~

+Just kidding.

 This repo's goal is to make paxos into a library that can be used across projects, the code skeleton is based on Tencent's PhxPaxos.

 # Getting started